mquintal/react-router-mdx/README.md

 } satisfies Config;
 ```

-Here we are initializing the lib where we pass the `path` which should be the folder where you will place your MDX files.
+Here we are appending the routes based on your MDX files to your project's routes.
+Here you need to provide the path to your Route Module.
+In our case it will `"./routes/post.tsx"`.

 `app/routes.tsx`